acch/XML-to-bootstrap/README.md

 ### Differentiation and limitations

 XML-to-Bootstrap is a static site generator, similar to popular [Jekyll](https://jekyllrb.com/), [GitBook](https://www.gitbook.com/), or [Pelican](http://blog.getpelican.com/).
 But as opposed to these projects, which provide flexible general purpose tools, XML-to-Bootstrap (currently) focuses on a single, very specific use case.
 It only generates a certain type of web page.
-So if you're looking for something more customizable then I strongly suggest to check out Jekyll or [the like](https://www.staticgen.com/).
+If you're looking for something more customizable then I strongly suggest to check out Jekyll or [the like](https://www.staticgen.com/).

 ## Installation